 MORE WHAT TO WEAR TO THE …

-Be sure to check my other what to wear guides over here.
+Be sure to check another fashionable airport outfit over here.
 Plus don’t forget to follow me on Instagram to see what I’m wearing to my next travel.
 And remember, always travel stylish and comfortable.
 By the way, what is your favorite airport outfit?
 Are you making any of the faux pas listed above?